grafana/azure-data-explorer-datasource/doc/current-user-auth.md

 ### 2. Enable ID forwarding

-Grafana needs a way to tell a real user's request apart from a background job.
-The `idForwarding` feature toggle gives it that signal:
+Grafana needs a way to distinguish a signed-in user's request from a background job.
+The `idForwarding` feature toggle provides that signal.

 ```ini
 [feature_toggles]